protonss/paste-barcode-santander/README.md

-# JIRA Helper
+# Paste Barcode Santander

-There is a JIRA helper to view charts.
+There is a Paste Barcode Santander to paste barcode at Internet Bank Santander Brazil.

 ### Setup